 Two courses, of any credit value, that expand students' experiences in and understanding of movement and promote lifelong health and wellness of the whole person.
 Students are encouraged to expland their horizons and focus on different activities or modes of movement in order to fulfill the requirements.
-Participants in a recognized intercollegiate sport may register and receive credit for one of the two required courses.
-Credit for intercollegiate sport participation cannot be earned as an elective.
-It can be earned only once as part of the SPM requirement.

 It is strongly recommended that both SPM requirements be completed before the senior year.
 The following regulations are often misunderstood: